vmware-archive/git-author/README.md

+<h1> VMware has ended active development of this project, this repository will no longer be updated.</h1><br>

 # git-author
 A simple tool to add multiple authors to commit messages.
 Under the hood it is based on `git commit --template` and depends on `git-together`.